unoplatform/uno/doc/articles/get-started.md

  ## Windows

-If you're developing on Windows, our recommended IDE is Visual Studio, for the richest Xaml development experience.
-But if you prefer to use Rider or Visual Studio Code, you can - you'll just get less hints when you're writing Xaml markup.
+If you're developing on Windows, our recommended IDE is Visual Studio, for the richest XAML development experience.
+But if you prefer to use Rider or Visual Studio Code, you can - you'll just get less hints when you're writing XAML markup.

  - [Get started with Visual Studio for Windows](get-started-vs.md)
  - [Get started with Visual Studio Code](get-started-vscode.md)